RoadrunnerWMC/Blargboard-Plus/README.md

 # Blargboard Plus
 Simple, lightweight board software written in PHP and MySQL.
 Made easy and straightforward to use compared to larger forum softwares and is a continuation of the Blargboard project by StapleButter.

-Check out the [support forum](http://tierage.net/board) to learn more about it!

 ## Installation
 You'll need a webserver with PHP 5.3 or newer, and a MySQL database.
 Put all the files into the directory you want to install the board into and go to /yourboard/install.php to install.
 Once installed, you can go to the Dashboard page as the administrator and start configuring your board!